 For every action a reaction.
-When the Batman returns so does Two-Face and, worst of all, the Joker, insensate and nearly comatose all these years, starts showing signs of life.
+When the Batman returns so does Two-Face and, worst of all, the Joker.
+Insensate and nearly comatose all these years, the Joker starts showing signs of life.
 I really don't agree with this.
 Just because the hero comes back doesn't mean the villains return too.
 And, looking at it in reverse, just because the hero leaves doesn't mean that the villains retire.
 This is a tough sell for me; I don't buy it.
-But still it's in here - the concept is here in the Dark Knight.
+But still that's what happens.

 This is the mutant leader.

 The visor is worn by all the mutants.
 It can't be coincidence that these mutants remind us of Cyclops.

 Robin is Carrie Kelley.
 Yes, she's a girl and she becomes Robin in one of the most respected hero traditions of all: She dons a costume and gets out to get her fool ass handed to her - this is the way of all great superheroes; specially the ones without powers.